dantunesd/clean-code/README.md

 ### Small

-Great functions are difficult to understand because they do a lot diffrent things, have lots of statements chained, have different levels of abstraction, have a confused reading flow, and so on...
+Great functions are difficult to understand because they do a lot different things, have lots of statements chained, have different levels of abstraction, have a confused reading flow, and so on...

 Small functions should have preferably at most 5 lines.
 The less the better.